acdaniells/try-cpp/README.md

 Do you need some easy-to-use starting point, but one that has the basic moving parts you are likely going to need on any medium sized project?

-Do you believe in test-driven development, or at the very lest — write your tests *together* with the feature code?
+Do you believe in test-driven development, or at the very least — write your tests *together* with the feature code?
 If so you'd want to start your project pre-integrated with a good testing framework.

 Divider is a minimal project that's kept deliberately very small.
 When you build it using CMake/make (see below) it generates: